Democratic Republic of the Congo: Religion

 The first members of the Baháʼí Faith to live in the country came from Uganda in 1953.
-Four years later the first local administrative council was elected.
-In 1970 the National Spiritual Assembly (national administrative council) was first elected.
+Four years later, the first local administrative council was elected.
+In 1970, the National Spiritual Assembly (national administrative council) was first elected.
 Though the religion was banned in the 1970s and 1980s, due to misrepresentations of foreign governments, the ban was lifted by the end of the 1980s.
-In 2012 plans were announced to build a national Baháʼí House of Worship in the country.
+In 2012, plans were announced to build a national Baháʼí House of Worship in the country.

 Traditional religions embody such concepts as monotheism, animism, vitalism, spirit and ancestor worship, witchcraft, and sorcery and vary widely among ethnic groups.
 The syncretic sects often merge elements of Christianity with traditional beliefs and rituals and are not recognized by mainstream churches as part of Christianity.
 New variants of ancient beliefs have become widespread, led by US-inspired Pentecostal churches which have been in the forefront of witchcraft accusations, particularly against children and the elderly.
 Children accused of witchcraft are sent away from homes and family, often to live on the street, which can lead to physical violence against these children.
 There are charities supporting street children such as the Congo Children Trust.
 The Congo Children Trust's flagship project is Kimbilio, which works to reunite street children in Lubumbashi.
 The usual term for these children is enfants sorciers (child witches) or enfants dits sorciers (children accused of witchcraft).
 Non-denominational church organizations have been formed to capitalize on this belief by charging exorbitant fees for exorcisms.
 Though recently outlawed, children have been subjected in these exorcisms to often-violent abuse at the hands of self-proclaimed prophets and priests.

 Education

 In 2014, the literacy rate for the population between the ages of 15 and 49 was estimated to be 75.9% (88.1% male and 63.8% female) according to a DHS nationwide survey.
 The education system is governed by three government ministries: the Ministère de l'Enseignement Primaire, Secondaire et Professionnel (MEPSP), the Ministère de l'Enseignement Supérieur et Universitaire (MESU) and the Ministère des Affaires Sociales (MAS).
-Primary education is not free nor compulsory, even though the Congolese constitution says it should be (Article 43 of the 2005 Congolese Constitution).
+Primary education is neither free nor compulsory, even though the Congolese constitution says it should be (Article 43 of the 2005 Congolese Constitution).

 As a result of the First and Second Congo Wars in the late 1990s—early 2000s, over 5.2 million children in the country did not receive any education.
 Since the end of the civil war, the situation has improved tremendously, with the number of children enrolled in primary schools rising from 5.5 million in 2002 to 16.8 million in 2018, and the number of children enrolled in secondary schools rising from 2.8 million in 2007 to 4.6 million in 2015 according to UNESCO.

 Actual school attendance has also improved greatly in recent years, with primary school net attendance estimated to be 82.4% in 2014 (82.4% of children ages 6–11 attended school; 83.4% for boys, 80.6% for girls).